Mishrakishan/topocm_content/w0_background/band_structures.md

 #### Discretizing continuum models for materials
 The series expansion of $H(k)$ that we discussed in the previous paragraph is a continuum description of a material.
-This is because the series expansion is valid for small $k$ that is much smaller than the Brillouin zone.
+This is because the series expansion is valid for a small $k$ that is much smaller than the Brillouin zone.
-The continuum Hamiltonian is obtained by replacing $k$ in the series expasion by $\hbar^{-1}p$, where $p=-i\hbar\partial_x$ is the momentum operator.
+The continuum Hamiltonian is obtained by replacing $k$ in the series expansion by $\hbar^{-1}p$, where $p=-i\hbar\partial_x$ is the momentum operator.

 A continuum Hamiltonian is sometimes easier to work with analytically than the crystal lattice of orbitals.
 On the other hand, we need to discretize the continuum Hamiltonian to simulate it numerically.
-We can do this representing $k$ as a discrete derivative operator:
+We can do this by representing $k$ as a discrete derivative operator:

 $$
 k=-i\partial_x\approx -i(2\Lambda)^{-1}\sum_n (|n+1\rangle\langle n|-|n\rangle\langle n+1|).